Kaizen-Gaming/ex_insights/README.md

 ]
 ```

-If you need to keep reading this value from your config files you can still do
+If you need to keep reading this value from your config files you can still do something like this
 ```elixir
 # in config.exs
 config :my_app, ex_insights_instrumentation_key: "0000-1111-2222-3333"